kwonus/Quelle/Quelle-AVX.md

 - @lexicon.search = KJV
 - [ lexicon.search:KJV ]

-The former [Configuration Command] changes the lexicon setting for all future searches.
-Whereas, the latter [Settings Block assignment within a Search Command] affects only that single search.
-All subsequent searches are unaffected by the block assignment.
+The former, which is a configuration imperative, changes the lexicon setting for all future searches.
+Whereas, the latter, merely a Settings-Block assigment, affects only the currently executing Selection/Search imperative.
+Subsequent searches are unaffected by settings-block assignments.
 There are times when a user will want a setting to persist, and other times when the user wants the setting changed only temporarily.
 Quelle permits the user to choose.

 #### QuickStart